 Since entering private practice, Mr. Parker has continued to build his international recognition by playing an active role in the International Bar Association and continuing to give extensive lectures and presentations throughout the U.S. and Europe.
 He actively participates in a leadership role in the Criminal Justice Section of the American Bar Association.
 In recognition of his expertise in the area of money laundering, the Criminal Justice Section has appointed Mr. Parker as its representative on the Advisory Board of the American Bankers' Association - American Bar Association Anti Money Laundering Conference for AML and Fraud Risk professionals.

-Mr. Parker has received the highest rating by his peers in Martindale-Hubbell reflecting his high level of legal ability and ethics.
+Since 1996, Mr. Parker has received the highest possible rating AV Preeminent by Martindale-Hubbell reflecting his high level of legal ability and ethics.
 He was also chosen by his peers as a “Super Lawyer” in the area of white collar crime, an honor awarded to only a small group of lawyers who practice in the area.
-The International Who’s Who of Business Crime Defense Lawyers has selected Mr. Parker as being among 545 of the world’s leading Business Crime Defense Lawyers.
+The International Who’s Who of Business Crime Defense Lawyers and Who's Who of Investigations has selected Mr. Parker as being among the world’s leading Business Crime Defense and Investigation Lawyers.